syncfusion-content/javascript-docs/js/Autocomplete/Concepts-and-Features/Behavior-Settings.md

 The following image is the output of the **AutoComplete** textbox when the list doesn’t return any value.

-{% include image.html url="/js/Autocomplete/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img7.png" Caption="AutoComplete with customized emptyResultText"%}
+{% include image.html url="/js/Autocomplete/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img7.png" Caption=""%}

+_Figure 16: AutoComplete with customized emptyResultText_